Man United violence the peak of toxic fan-owner relationship - WHIZ News

 OTHER FOREIGN OWNERS

 Across Manchester at City, it’s been about an owner pumping money in since 2008.
-Funded by the wealth of Abu Dhabi, City is a means of a soft power being exerted by the United Arab Emirates, which has been criticized for its human rights and limited political freedoms, as much as it is about transforming men’s and women’s teams and the surrounding areas.
+Funded by the wealth of Abu Dhabi, City is a means of soft power being exerted by the United Arab Emirates, which has been criticized for its human rights and limited political freedoms, as much as it is about transforming men’s and women’s teams and the surrounding areas.
 While City fans did oppose the Super League there have been no protests demanding the sale of the club or the exit of club officials.
+Maybe because City is on the brink of winning the Premier League.

 Chelsea owner Roman Abramovich has also invested more than a billion pounds in the west London club since 2003 to turn it into a European power.
 The aborted Super League plan produced protests in the streets around Stamford Bridge centered on trying to unseat chairman Bruce Buck.